flotzilla/python-console-translator/README.md

 Now run script with `ytr your sentence for translating`

-Also, save translation result to `/home/user_name/ytr-words.txt` file
+Also, saves translation result to `/home/user_name/ytr-words.txt` file